 This thesis focuses on the analysis of proteins, the most important functional product of gene expression.
 The large amount of protein sequences and the limited quantities of charactorised protein structures and functions leads to a compelling research topic, which is concerned with the computationally prediction of protein structures and functions directly from protein sequences.
 Existing computational methods for protein structural/functional prediction are mainly machine learning-based, implemented using shallow architectures that are inferior in expressive power when compared with more recent deep learning architectures.
-Despite the state-of-the-art performance achieved by deep learning in protein analysis in the last three years, existing research is conducted in an ad hoc manner, suffering from a lack of systematic design of deep learning models for protein prediction analysis are designed without incorporating the biological background knowledge, an important source of heuristics.
+Despite the state-of-the-art performance achieved by deep learning in protein analysis in the last three years, existing research is conducted in an ad hoc manner, suffering from a lack of systematic design of deep learning frameworks for groups of prediction tasks.
+Critically, existing deep learning models for protein prediction analysis are designed without incorporating the biological background knowledge, an important source of heuristics.